 What is an Occupational Therapist?

-Occupational therapists treat patients with injuries, illnesses, or disabilities through the therapeutic use of everyday activities.
+An occupational therapist is someone who treats patients with injuries, illnesses, or disabilities through the therapeutic use of everyday activities.
 They help these patients develop, recover, and improve the skills needed for daily living and working.
-Forty-eight percent of occupational therapists worked in offices of physical, occupational and speech therapists, and audiologist or hospitals.
-Others worked in schools, nursing homes, and home health services.

 What does an Occupational Therapist do?